 Materials and Methods

-This study aims to comprehensively document CHIKV outbreaks, cases, and generated genomes within Africa through a literature review and secondary analysis
+This study aims to comprehensively document CHIKV outbreaks, cases, and generated genomes within Africa through a literature review and secondary analysis.

 2.1.
 Literature Review

 The literature for this review was comprehensively searched on PubMed for arboviruses in Africa.
 To identify African genomic data, outbreaks, and cases, the review excluded studies not conducted in Africa